 How We Investigate Complaints

-The Attorney General’s Office (the “Office”) is authorized by statute to investigate and resolve allegations that public bodies have violated the Open Meeting Law.
+The Attorney General’s Office is authorized by statute to investigate and resolve allegations that public bodies have violated the Open Meeting Law.
 The statute requires that complaints submitted to the Office be in writing and signed.
 We do not act on anonymous complaints.
-Upon receipt of the complaint, the case is assigned to a member of the Open Meeting Law Enforcement Team (“OMLET”).
-The OMLET member will review the complaint and may contact the public body and other witnesses for a response to your allegations and any otherrelevant evidence.
-This may require subpoenas or depositions of key witnesses.
+Complaints and supporting materials are public records and may be disclosed as required by law.
+Upon receipt of the complaint, the case is assigned to a member of the OMLET.
+The OMLET member will review the complaint and may contact the public body and other witnesses for a response to your allegations and any other relevant evidence.
 If necessary, the OMLET member will contact you to obtain further information.
-The OMLET member will go through this process for each complaint filed against the body, including supplemental complaints filed later.
 In order to expedite the process, please consolidate your complaints as much as possible.

 How We Resolve Complaints

-After gathering the relevant evidence, the OMLET member will work with the public body to reach a resolution of the case.
+After gathering the relevant evidence, the Office will work with the public body to reach a resolution of the case.
 The Office’s primary mission in enforcing the Open Meeting Law is to ensure compliance and educate the public and public officials about the requirements of the statute.
-Most cases are resolved with mandatory training and a term of monitoring in which an independent attorney ensures that the public body is complying with the Open Meeting Law.
-In serious cases, the OMLET member may seek a civil penalty of $500 per incident.
-If the public body refuses to reach an agreed resolution, the OMLET member may file suit in superior court seeking that the appropriate remedies be imposed by court order.
-If the evidence establishes that a public officer violated the Open Meeting Law with the intent to deprive the public of information, the OMLET member may seek to have the officer removed from office.
+Many cases are resolved with mandatory training for members of the public body.
+In cases involving repeat offenders who knowingly violate the Open Meeting Law, the Office may seek a civil penalty of up to $500 for a second offense and up to $2,500 for a third or subsequent offense.
+If the public body refuses to reach an agreed resolution, the Office may file suit in superior court seeking that the appropriate remedies be imposed by court order.
+If the evidence establishes that a public officer knowingly violated the Open Meeting Law with the intent to deprive the public of information, the Office may seek to have the officer removed from office.

 How You Can Help Us

-To expedite an investigation as much as possible, please provide as much specific information as you can about the alleged violations, such as the dates and times of events, the people present, and the content of any conversations.
-Also, please send any documents, photographs, video, or other evidence that support your allegations.
-Please include the name and contact information for other witnesses who are willing to provide evidence about the alleged violations.
+To expedite an investigation as much as possible, please provide as much specific information as you can about the alleged violations, such as the dates and times of events, the people present, and the content of any conversations; this should include the name and contact information for other witnesses who are willing to provide evidence about the alleged violations.
+Also, please include any documents, photographs, videos, or other evidence that support your allegations.